azcastillo/covermymeds_project/README.md

 Two part project in which I created two models to make predictions based on prior authorization information.

 Part 1 of the project consisted of creating a model predicting whether a prior authorization would be needed based upon pharmacy claims data.
-This portion of the prject also consisted of exploratory data analysis in which the following questions were answered:
+This portion of the project also consisted of exploratory data analysis in which the following questions were answered:

   * Which insurance companies had the most approved pharmacy claims?
   * Which drug was approved the most (numerically)?
 Which rejection code seemed to appear the most with each drug?